mozilla/openbadges-backpack/README.md

 3. Install local dependencies: `npm install`

+4. Install submodules: `npm submodule update --init`

-4. Run the test suite: `npm test`
+5. Run the test suite: `npm test`

-5. Start your server: `make start`
+6. Start your server: `make start`

 No matter which way you choose, you should join the [Open Badges Google Group](https://groups.google.com/forum/#!forum/openbadges).
 If